 To do this, open the assistant editor by pressing Command + Option + Enter or by going to View | Assistant Editor | Show Assistant Editor.
-This will show a side-by-side view of the associated source file.
-This is useful to display the associated custom view controller for a selected view in the storyboard (or the interface file).
+This will show a sideby-side view of the associated source file.
+This is useful for showing the associated custom view controller for a selected view in the storyboard (or the interface file).

-Once the assistant editor is displayed, open the Message Scene from the storyboard and press Control while dragging the mouse cursor from the message label to the assistant editor and dropping it just after the class declaration:
+Once the assistant editor is shown, open the Message Scene from the storyboard and press Control while dragging the mouse cursor from the message label to the assistant editor and dropping it just after the class declaration: